1 sport 1 place: Fontainebleau, cradle of bouldering

 1

-The Forêt de Fontainebleau and climbing: a world heritage of adventure
+The Forêt de Fontainebleau and rock climbing: a world heritage of adventure

-The Forêt de Fontainebleau and climbing: a world heritage of adventure
+The Forêt de Fontainebleau and rock climbing: a world heritage of adventure

 mathurin-napoly-matnapo-waMGgbeSFFk-unsplash.jpg

-Nestled an hour's drive south-east of Paris, in Seine et Marne (77), the Fontainebleau forest is a sanctuary of biodiversity and history.
+Nestled just hour drive south-east of Paris, in Seine et Marne (77), the Forêt de Fontainebleau is a sanctuary of biodiversity and history.

-The site is internationally renowned as one of the world's largest and most developed bouldering centers.
+The site is internationally renowned as one of the largest and most developed bouldering centers in the world.
 The exceptional quality of the sandstone and the diversity of the rock formations offer over 28,468 climbing routes!
-A true climber's paradise.
-The region also owns the Fontainebleau rating system, a benchmark method for assessing the difficulty of boulders.
+A veritable paradise for climbers.
+The region also owns its own Fontainebleau grading system, a benchmark method for assessing the difficulty of climbing boulders.

-Unlike other rating systems, which can be heavily influenced by the physical strength required, the Fontainebleau system values technical skill, finesse of movement and efficient use of the body.
+Unlike other grading systems, which can be heavily influenced by the physical strength required, the Fontainebleau system values technical skills, finesse of movement, and effective use of the body.

 ➡️ Numbers and letters The system combines numbers and letters to indicate difficulty.
 The numbers range from 1 to 8, and each number is followed by a letter between 'a' and 'c' to refine the difficulty.
-For example, a boulder rated "6a" is less difficult than one rated "6b".
+For example, a boulder rated "6a" is less difficult than a boulder rated "6b".

 ➡️ Subdivisions+ and - signs: For even greater precision, a "+" or "-" can be added after the letter to indicate a slightly higher or lower difficulty within that category.
 For example, "6b+" indicates a level slightly more difficult than "6b", but less than "6c".